DEFRA/fcp-defra-id-stub/README.md

 - Mock people and organisation data is limited.
 However this can be overridden by the customisation options described below.

 - Unlike real Defra ID, does not automatically bypass organisation selection if CRN is associated with only one organisation.

-- Does not handle CRNs associated with no organisations.
-The real Defra ID will block the user completing authentication.

 - UI content does not fully mirror Defra ID.
 However note there are no plans to introduce the legacy GOV.UK branding currently used by Defra ID.